Fujicracy/fuji-v2/packages/frontend/README.md

 ```
 components
+├── App/
 ├── Borrow/
 ├── Markets/
 ├── Shared/
-└── Theming/
 ```

-- `Borrow/` is a folder that contains all the components specific to the `/borrow` page.
+- `App/` is a folder that contains all the app wide components like header, footer and notification handler.
 You can think of it as a "module", but without encapsulation (components are simply exported).
+- `Borrow/` contains all the components specific to the `/borrow` page.
+Same as above.
 - `Markets/` contains all the components specific to the `/markets` page.
-Same as above.
+- `Positions/` contains all the components specific to the `/my-positions` page.
 - `Shared/` are big or small shared component.
-- `Theming/` is a legacy we built at the beginning of the app, this way we can visualize the components of the design system.
-We will probably replace with `Storybook`.

 ## SDK